-This hall has an area of 6,099 square yards (5,100 square meters).
+This hall has an area of 5,100 square meters (6,099 square yards).
 It concentrates on some crucial issues and challenges that human beings face.
 It shows the contributions made by technological innovation and imagines the future.
 Meanwhile it guides visitors to keep their eyes on and recognize the problems of technological development.
 The hall is divided into seven sections: About the Earth, Energy World, New Material, Genes and Life, Ocean Development, Space Exploration and About the Future.
 It contains 138 exhibitions.
 Even visitors can personally conduct some projects, for example, making a model of the Tibetan Plateau or imitating astronauts.

 Four Special-effect Theaters

 Motion Theater is equipped with three groups of movable seats and can hold 60 visitors.
 Visitors see the film sitting on six free-moving platforms.
 The platforms can move in concert with the film.
 The motion of the visitors’ bodies will be in line with the plot of the film.
 It will provide an exciting journey.
 Dome Theater can hold 442 visitors and is equipped with seats for the disabled.
 It can be used to broadcast films and a dome planetarium show.
 Huge-screen Theater is one of the world's most advanced theaters.
 It can accommodate 632 visitors.
 The screen is 29.85 meters (97 feet) wide and 22 meters (72 feet) high.
 4D Theater adopts 4D special-effects, based on the three-dimension film itself, together with environmental special-effects.
 It integrates listening, seeing, smelling and touching for the visitors and makes people feel part of the scene.

 How to get to China Science and Technology Museum